 We also see more customers leave their imbalances overnight on the market.
 If the client’s portfolio is long and the market is short they can benefit from a cash-out in the market at imbalance prices, if these prices are better than the prices on the exchange.

-What excites you the coming years at Energy One?
+What excites you about the coming years at Energy One?

-I believe the merger of eZ-nergy & EGSSIS – and becoming a part of the Energy One Group – is very beneficial for the team.
+I believe becoming a part of the Energy One Group is very beneficial for the team.
 Operationally speaking I see a lot of synergies between the teams in Belgium and France.

 Firstly, I noticed we are learning a lot from each other’s experience.
-With EGSSIS’ team historically growing in the gas markets, and eZ being well versed in power it’s a great match.
+With the team in Belgium historically growing in the gas markets, and the team in France being well versed in power, it’s a great match.

 Secondly, I have seen that the cross-pollination of ideas improves the SaaS solutions we offer.
 Because these platforms are an integral part of our job, we obviously welcome these improvements.